 Bangkok is infamous for its congestion, but these days there are ways around it.
-The Skytrain (BTS) and metro in the city center, or use boats to navigate rivers and canals.
-The Bangkok Skytrain deserves a visit simply for the Disneyland space-ageness of it.
-Built in a desperate effort to ease Bangkok’s traffic and pollution, the Skytraincovers most of downtown and is especially convenient for visiting the Siam Square area.
+The Skytrain (BTS) and metro in the city centre, or use boats to navigate rivers and canals.
+The Bangkok Skytrain deserves a visit simply for the Disneyland space-ages of it.
+Built-in a desperate effort to ease Bangkok‘s traffic and pollution, the Skytrain covers most of downtown and is especially convenient for visiting the Siam Square area.

 Sights are concentrated in the Old City on Rattanakosin Island.
 The top 3 temples are Grand Palace ( spend at least a full morning or afternoon), Wat Pho and Wat Arun.
 Within the palace grounds is Wat Phra Kaew (Temple of the Emerald Buddha), the most sacred Buddhist temple in Thailand, a collection of highly decorated holy buildings and monuments.
 Nearby is Wat Pho (Temple of the Reclining Buddha), home to the world’s largest reclining Buddha image.
 Cross the Chao Phraya river for Wat Arun (Temple of Dawn), about 70 meters high and it is surrounded by four smaller prangs.